sendmarc-labs/webmcp-assignment/README.md

 ## Before the session

-Confirm the app runs, a lookup returns data, and the inspector shows `score_domain` on `/domain-score`.
+Confirm the app runs and a lookup returns data.

+Please do not write any implementation code beforehand.
+Read and prepare as much as you like — we want to watch the decisions, not review a finished diff.